corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-contract-constraints.md

 You can use two types of contract constraints:

-* **Signature constraints**: This constraint lets participants use any version of the CorDapp signed by the `CompositeKey`.
+- **Signature constraints:** This constraint lets participants use any version of the CorDapp signed by the `CompositeKey`.
 This allows CorDapp issuers to express the complex social and business relationships that arise around code ownership.
 You could release a new version of a CorDapp and apply it to an existing state as long as it has been signed by the same key(s) as the original version.
-* **Always accept constraint**: Allows any version of the CorDapp.
+- **Always accept constraint:** Allows any version of the CorDapp.
 This is insecure and only intended for testing.
 Before signature constraints were released with Corda 4.0, constraints were managed with hash and compatibility zone whitelist constraints.
-These constraints are still available, but make it difficult to upgrade your CorDapp:
+These constraints are still available, but make it difficult to upgrade your CorDapp.

-* **Hash constraint**: Participants can only use one version of the CorDapp state.
+- **Hash constraint:** Participants can only use one version of the CorDapp state.
 This prevents the CorDapp from being upgraded in the future while still making use of any states created using the original version.
-* **Compatibility zone whitelisted (or CZ whitelisted) constraint**: The compatibility zone operator lists the hashes of the versions that can be used with a contract class name.
+- **Compatibility zone whitelisted (or CZ whitelisted) constraint:** The compatibility zone operator lists the hashes of the versions that can be used with a contract class name.

-You can [migrate CorDapp contraints]({{< relref "cordapp-constraint-migration.md" >}}) from older versions by consuming and evolving pre-Corda 4 issued hash or CZ whitelisted constrained states using a Corda 4 signed CorDapp with signature constraints.
+You can [migrate CorDapp constraints]({{< relref "cordapp-constraint-migration.md" >}}) from older versions by consuming and evolving pre-Corda 4 issued hash or CZ whitelisted constrained states using a Corda 4 signed CorDapp with signature constraints.

 ## Signature constraints

-**Signature constraints** let you express complex social and business relationships while allowing smooth migration of existing data to new versions of your CorDapp.
+*Signature constraints* let you express complex social and business relationships while allowing smooth migration of existing data to new versions of your CorDapp.

 You can use signature constraints to specify flexible threshold policies.
 However, if you use the automatic support, then a state requires that the attached CorDapp is signed by every key that signed the first attachment.
 For example, if Alice and Bob signed a CorDapp that was used to issue some states, every transaction must include an attachment signed by Alice and Bob.
 This allows the CorDapp to be upgraded and changed while still remaining valid for use with the previously issued states.

 You can create a more complex policy that will release the constraint with fewer signatures than the total number of possible signers.
 This makes it possible for multiple versions to be valid across the network as long as the designated number of signers agree with the updates.

 The `TransactionBuilder` uses signature constraints when adding output states for all signed transactions by default.
-See [Using Contract Constraints in Transactions](#using-contract-constraints-in-transactions).
+See [Using contract constraints in transactions](#using-contract-constraints-in-transactions).

 ## Signing CorDapps

 CorDapps that use signature constraints must be signed by a `CompositeKey` or a simpler `PublicKey`.
-CorDapps can be signed by a single organisation or multiple organisations.
+CorDapps can be signed by a single organisation or multiple organizations.
 After the CorDapp is signed, it can be distributed to the relevant Corda nodes.
 Signed CorDapps require a [version number]({{< relref "versioning.md" >}}).

 {{< note >}}
 The platform currently supports `CompositeKey`s, up to a maximum of 20 keys.